Russian officials move Alexei Navalny to prison hospital | DW | 19.04.2021

 The FSIN said he was being moved to a hospital for convicts at another penal colony in the city of Vladimir that was specialized in "dynamic observation of such patients."

-The Kremlin critic's own doctors has previously warned that Navalny could die "any minute."
+The Kremlin critic's own doctor has previously warned that Navalny could die "any minute."

 The medics say test results received from his family show sharply elevated levels of potassium — warning that this could lead to cardiac arrest.
 The 44-year-old is also a risk of kidney failure, they say.